 - Difficulty – Difficult

-The hike to Panorama Ridge is another challenging hike in Garibaldi National Park and many rate the views as the best in the park.
+The hike to Panorama Ridge is another challenging hike in Garibaldi Provincial Park and many rate the views as the best in the park.
 The hike is a long one and takes hikers 9 to 11 hours to complete on average.
 If you come with the Parkbus, you have 10 hours, make sure you are back in time.
-I did a large part of the trail hiking to Garibaldi Lake and the Black Tusk, but did not do the trip to Rubble Creek a third time.
-From Panorama ridge you get great views of Black Tusk, Garibaldi Lake and Helm Lake.
+From Panorama Ridge you get great views of Black Tusk, Garibaldi Lake, and Helm Lake.

 Whistler Accommodation